isomerpages/moe-northvistapri/_parents-and-students/Information for Parents/General Information.md

 at Block A.</p>
 <p>On CCA days, parents/caregivers will pick the students from the main gate.
 They may wait at the Security Post but will not be permitted to wait at the Bistro.
-For those who are driving, they may pick up their children from the Security Post or drive in only at&nbsp; 4 pm to pick up the students from drop off point at Block A. Parents should not alight and loiter in the Bistro or school grounds.</p>
+For those driving, they may pick up their children from the Security Post or drive in only at&nbsp; 4 pm to pick up the students from drop off point at Block A. Parents should not alight and loiter in the Bistro or school grounds.</p>